-Normally, the student will complete one year of Law School before beginning MBA or MAcc classes.
-The total combined credits must be 112 for the MACC/JD and 114 for the MBA/JD.
-In both cases, this represents a reduction of nine credits from the 121 or 123, which would be required if the student were to take both degrees separately.
-No more than six of these nine credits may be waived from either program.
+Normally, the student will complete one year of Law School before beginning MBA or MAcc/MTax classes.
+The total combined credits must be 112 for the MACC/JD or MTax/JD and 114 for the MBA/JD.
+In both cases, this represents a reduction of nine credits from the 121 or 123 which would be required if the student were to take both degrees separately.
+No more than six of these nine credits may be waived from the student's law or business program of study.
 With the exception of the reduction in the total number of credits described, all requirements of both schools must be satisfied.